-The integrated interpretation of high resolution seismic and EM data is a reliable and effective method to unlock the Barents Sea.
+The integrated interpretation of high-resolution seismic and EM data is a reliable and effective method to unlock the Barents Sea.

-- Correlating independent data sets reduces risk
+- Correlating independent datasets reduces exploration risk

 - Drilling on combined seismic and EM data has a higher success rate

 - EM provides reliable resistivity data before drilling

 - The Barents Sea is a proven province for EM

 The thrill is best when the drill hits pay

 It has been suggested that adding EM to seismic is rather like adding sight to sound.
 When scouting out a new territory, most people recognize the advantages of having both their eyes and their ears open, and all their wits about them.
 The integrated interpretation of two sets of independent data can help to resolve interpretation ambiguity, leading to new insights, reducing risk and ultimately saving E&P money.
 Every exploration team likes to drill but the thrill is best when the result is positive.